-The Grand Master was conflicted inside.
+Sarah's father felt conflicted.
 Jedi were supposed to keep their emotions in balance.
 However, that was difficult at the moment.
-To know Sarah was picked on again – despite assurances it wouldn't happen – tore at his heart.
-Presently, he could only hope he was able to cheer her up again.
-Being bullied on one's first two days of school was far from a fun experience.
+To know Sarah was picked on again, despite assurances it wouldn't happen, tore at his heart.
+Presently, he could only hope he was able to cheer his daughter up again.
+Being bullied on one's first two days of school was not a fun experience.
 Additionally, he hated seeing and hearing his daughter cry unnecessarily.
 He knocked on Sarah's door.
 Having heard neither a response nor a noise on the other side, he slowly opened the door and entered her bedroom.

 "I hear they picked on you again," he said calmly.

 Sarah nodded as tears ran down the small white circles that marked her orange cheeks.

 "I need to speak to your principal again to see what we can do about this," he told her.

 Sarah looked at her father intently.
 "I don't wanna go back," she said softly.

 "If your principal can't assure me you won't be bullied, you won't have to go back.
-Nobody hurts my little princess," he stated.
+Nobody hurts my little princess."

 Normally, being called "princess" by her father made Sarah smile.
 Instead, she asked a question whose gravity took her father by surprise.

 "Daddy, why do they hate me?" she asked.

 The question made him recall his own childhood.
 He was teased and picked on a number of times, just like many of his classmates.
 Kids invariably focused on anything different or unfamiliar.
-However, he couldn't explain or justify the hateful attitude Sarah's classmates held toward her.
-He didn't honestly know how to answer the question.
+However, he couldn't explain or justify the hateful attitude Sarah's classmates held.
+He didn't know how to answer the question honestly.